 Have a list of indoor options for those “crazy days”

-- You can always implement a simple and easy workout at home consisting of calisthenics (own body weight exercises) and various aerobic drills (contact PAL today for advice).
+- You can always implement a simple and easy workout at home consisting of calisthenics (own body weight exercises) and various aerobic drills (contact Physical Activity Services today for advice).

 - Exercise videos are great.